pantheon-systems/documentation/source/content/integrated-composer.md

 1. [Add a new Custom Upstream](/create-custom-upstream#connect-repository-to-pantheon) on the Pantheon dashboard.

 1. Create a new WordPress site from the Upstream.

-   - Do not customize the upstream yet.
+Do not customize the upstream as yet.

 1. In the Dev environment, click **Visit Development Site** and follow the prompts to complete the CMS installation.